hashlab/use-hash/readme.md

 ## Simulating spot anticipation

-Before executing it's recommended to simulate your anticipation in order to see if things will happen as expected.
+Before creating an anticipation, you should simulate one, as anticipations are not free of charge.

-First make sure that the company has "spot" anticipation enabled insted of "automatic".
-This can be done with the following request:
+First, make sure that the company has its anticipation configuration set to "spot" insted of "automatic".
+To do so, you may utilize the request below.

 ```js
 const response = await put(